-36.-(1) The Chief Inspector may appoint one or more Miners' Boards of examiners either for the Province or for any part or parts of the Province, from time to time designated by the Chief Inspector, whose duty it shall be to determine by examintaion as to the competency of applicants for a miner's certificate; and every such Board shall consist of an inspector, a mine manager or overman, and a miner who is the holder of a miner's Class A certificate.
+37.-(1) The Minister may appoint one or more Miners' Boards of Examiners either for the Province or for any part or parts of the Province, from time to time designated by the Minister, whose duty it shall be to determine by examination as to the competency of applicants for a miners' certificate; and every such Board shall consist of an inspector, a mine manager or overman, and a miner who is the holder of a coal-miner's Class A certificate.

-- (2) The Lieutenant Governor in Council may make regulations for the guidance of Miners' Boards and for the performance of their duties, and may fix the amount of any fees, allowances or expenses payable to any member thereof, and the fee payable in respect of any examinations held by such Board. - (3) Every Miners' Board shall report in writing to the Chief Inspector immediately after any examination, the name, address and place of employment, if any, of every applicant to whom a certificate is granted under this section. - (4) The inspector who is the member of a Board shall be the chairman of the Board and its chief executive officer, and shall sign all certificates granted by the Board and in the intervals between meetings shall exercise all the functions of the Board. - (5) A Miners' Board shall meet at the call of the chairman thereof. - 37.
-A register of the holders of all certificates under this Act shall be kept at the office of the Chief Inspector by such person or persons, and in such manner as he may direct.
+(2) The Lieutenant Governor in Council may make regulations for the guidance of Miners' Boards and for the performance of its duties, and may fix the amount of any fees, allowances or expenses payable to any member thereof, and the fee payable in respect of any examinations held by such Board.

+(3) Every Miners' Board shall report in writing to the Chief Inspector immediately after any examination, the name, address and place of employment (if any), of every applicant to whom a certificate is granted under this section.

+(4) The Inspector who is the member of a Board shall be the Chairman of the Board and its chief executive officer, and shall sign all certificates granted by the Board and in the intervals between meetings shall exercise all the functions of the Board.

+(5) A Miners' Board shall meet at the call of the chairman thereof.

+Board of Examiners for Mine Electricians.

+38.-(1) The Minister may appoint one or more Boards of Examiners for mine electricians either for the Province or for any part or parts of the Province from time to time designated by the Minister, whose duty it shall be to determine by examination as to the competency of applicants for a mine electrician's certificate, and every such Board shall consist of a District Inspector and at least one other person with a specialized knowledge of mining electrical machinery.

+(2) The Lieutenant Governor in Council may make regulations as to the manner in which any such Board shall perform its duties and may fix the amount of any fees, allowances or expenses payable to any member thereof, and the fees payable in respect of any examinations held by such Board.

+(3) Every such Board shall report in writing to the Chief Inspector immediately after any examination, the name, address and place of employment (if any), of every applicant to whom a certificate is granted under this section.

+(4) The inspector who is the member of any such Board shall be the Chairman of the Board and its chief executive officer and shall sign all certificates granted by the Board and in the intervals between meetings shall exercise all the functions of the Board.

+(5) Any such Board shall meet at the call of the chairman.

+39. A register of the holders of all certificates under this Act shall be kept at the office of the Chief Inspector by such person or persons, and in such manner as he may direct.

-QUALIFICATIONS FOR CERTIFICATES OF COMPETENCY AND COAL MINERS' CERTIFICATES.
+AS TO THE QUALIFICATIONS FOR CERTIFICATES OF COMPETENCY AND COAL-MINERS' CERTIFICATES.